deablofk/deablofk/README.md

 ## Hi there! <img width="22px" src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif">

-Hi, I'm Gabriel, a passionate programmer based in Brazil.
+Hi, I'm Souza, a passionate programmer based in Brazil.
 I'm a self-taught developer and aspire to set an example as a skilled programmer.

 ---